ileansys/OSCP_Ergonomics_and_Automation/README.md

 ```

 __autobof.sh__ - A script of generating 'full hex shellcode characterset' -> 'hex shellcode with deducted badchars' -> 'msfpayload'.
-Autobof will automatically generate payloads and modify exploit.py payload variable.
-This script primary use is to aid in exploit creation while using debuggers like immunity or edb.
+Autobof will automatically generate payloads and modify exploit.py payload variable. autobof's primary use is to aid in exploit creation while exploring vulnerable binaries with debuggers such as immunity or edb.

 __badcharset.py__ - A script for generating the full hex shellcode

 __exploit.py__ - A python script for testing for simple buffer overflow

 ```bash